thepredictionlabllc/oradell_reports/index.md

 ---
 layout: home
 paginate: true
-alt_title: "The Prediction Lab"
+alt_title: "Predicting Harmful Algal Blooms"
-sub_title: "Your new default Jekyll theme"
+sub_title: "Detroit Lake"
 image: /assets/images/PANO_20180911_101726.jpg
 introduction: |
   Basically Basic is a [Jekyll theme](https://jekyllrb.com/docs/themes/) meant as a substitute for the default --- [Minima](https://github.com/jekyll/minima).
 Conventions and features found there are fully supported by **Basically Basic**, with a few enhancements thrown in for good measure: